Mercury (film): Development

 Karthik Subbaraj wanted to develop a full-length, dialogue-less feature film after his earlier short film Black and White, which is largely devoid of dialogue.
 Before the release of his feature directorial debut Pizza (2012), Karthik, an admirer of the silent films of Charlie Chaplin and the dialogue-less film Pushpaka Vimana (1987), had this desire, but found difficulty conceiving a story concept.
 After completing some feature films, Karthik developed a fictional story set against the backdrop of the 2001 Kodaikanal mercury poisoning incident, in which hundreds of workers were allegedly exposed to toxic mercury vapours at the now-defunct Hindustan Lever factory in Kodaikanal, Tamil Nadu; the incident also inspired the title Mercury.
 Karthik stated the film also explores exploitation of small towns by corporations.
 He said the absence of dialogue gave him more freedom to emphasise the film's other aspects, such as music, to increase its "thrill factor".
 Mercury was produced by Kaarthekeyen Santhanam of Stone Bench Creations and Jayantilal Gada of Pen Studios.
 Cinematography was handled by Tirru, the film was edited by Vivek Harshan, and stunts were choreographed by the twin brothers Anbariv.

 Casting

 Prabhu Deva called his role in Mercury unique and unusual compared with his previous films, where the script demanded a dance or comedy sequence.
 The other cast members Sananth, Deepak Paramesh, Indhuja Ravichandran, and Anish Padmanabhan had appeared in Karthik's earlier films.
 Shashank Purushotham, a Bengaluru-based theatre actor, made his Tamil cinema debut.
 The actors began rehearsing for their roles 20–25 days before production began.
 Remya Nambeesan joined the cast near the end of filming.
+The cast also took training in Indian Sign Language for their roles.